-Partnership messages is a sub-folder in the Direct Messages tab.
+Partnership messages have their own sub-folder in the Direct Messages tab.
 These messages skip the request folder and get priority placement — making it easier than ever to find and manage branded content partnerships.

-Instagram is officially playing matchmaker.
-The platform is testing a new suite of tools to help brands and creators connect.
+Instagram is officially playing matchmaker with a new suite of tools to help brands and creators connect.

 Let's start on the creator side — users can add brands to a preferred brand list.
-Then, when a brand searches for creators to partner with, those who have the brand in their list will appear at the top of search results.
+When a brand searches for creators to partner with, those who have the brand on their list will appear at the top of the search results.
 This makes it easier for brands to find creators who already show an interest.

 Brands can also filter creators by follower count, age, gender, and location — which Instagram believes will help brands “organize shortlists to easily manage multiple campaigns."

+Instagram's captions sticker was initially only available for stories, but the app has recently expanded it to Reels.
 This feature automatically converts what someone says in a video into text so that users can watch without sound.
-For some users, this feature is also available on Reels, its answer to TikTok.

 Now, audiences can engage with your videos — with or without sound.
 This feature also takes a big step in making Instagram content more accessible.